 The single biggest mistake in pandemic preparedness is confusing information with action.
 During COVID, millions of people obsessively refreshed case count dashboards, argued about mask efficacy on social media, and watched hours of news coverage — while their pantries held three days of food and their medicine cabinets held a half-empty bottle of expired Tylenol.
 Knowing the R-naught of a virus doesn’t help you if you can’t feed your family for a month without going to a store.

 The second biggest mistake is preparing for the wrong pandemic.
 People imagine a Hollywood-style plague — bodies in the streets, total civilizational collapse — and either over-prepare for an apocalypse that doesn’t come or dismiss preparedness entirely because it “wasn’t that bad.”
-The COVID-19 lessons learned tell a different story.
 Most pandemics look like COVID: a grinding, slow-burn disruption where the grocery stores are still open but half the shelves are empty, where hospitals still function but are rationing care, where life goes on but worse in a hundred small ways for months or years.
-Your pandemic preparedness plan needs to match that reality — not a zombie movie.